The Course

 The First - Quarry Knowe - Par 3 - S.I.
 5

-The First hole, Quarry Knowe, is an exceptionally difficult starting hole for gents, a par 3, 216 yard long.
+The First hole, Quarry Knowe, is an exceptionally difficult starting hole for gents.
+It is an uphill par 3, 216 yards long.
 It presents an uphill drive that only the longest hitters can reach the small sloping green.
-The ladies have the benefit of a par of 4 but all have to contend with a green where those facing a downhill putt have every likelihood of seeing their ball disappear off the green..
+The ladies benefit from an extra shot as it is a par of 4.
+All have to contend with the sloping green.
+Those facing a downhill putt are likely see their ball disappear off the bottom of the green.

 The Second - Stey Brae - Par 4 - S.I.
 13